corneliusbrandt/MV_Final_Project/README.md

 This will start the actual python script and (hopefully) open your webcam.
 Enjoy!
 See the report for the gesture mapping!

+### Problems?

+If you're running the application through WSL or other virtual machine or environments, make sure the webcam is exposed to the application!

+- ___WSL2___: Make sure to expose the webcam to WSL by following the steps in this link: [USBIPD](https://learn.microsoft.com/en-us/windows/wsl/connect-usb).
+     1.
 ### Gestures?
 Link to pdf in repository docs??

 ## Finished?